leadscales/insomniaHUD/README.md

 ## Customization

 ### Through the In-Game menu
 In the main menu, there is a button labeled `CUSTOMIZE HUD`.
 This will enable Customization mode.
 The options are self explanitory.
-As of right now you can only edit the colors, crosshairs, and hitmarkers, but more options will be added very soon.
+As of right now you can only edit the colors, crosshairs, hitmarkers, and scoreboard, but more options will be added very soon.

 ---